-Subgroup - For the purpose of this workshop, subgroups are defined as gender and race/ethnicity.
+Subpopulations - For the purpose of this workshop, subpopulations are defined as gender and ethnicity.

 Concentrators - For the purpose of this workshop, a concentrator is defined as a student who has completed half of an approved career-technical education career field pathway and is enrolled in the next half of the pathway.
 (Perkins IV definition.)